 It’s not so much a recipe, but a reminder of this widely forgotten vegetable.
 Every July in Poland (sometimes end of June, depends on the weather) is the broad bean season.
-In Polish called simply bób, is a beautiful summer snack.
-Eaten while still very young and crispy, simply boiled in slightly salted water and served with melted butter.
+In Polish called bób, eaten while still very young and crispy, simply boiled in slightly salted water and served with melted butter.
 Nothing more filling and tasty on a summer afternoon!

-Broad beans, also called fava beans used to be very popular in ancient Mediterranean, making the base of the diet of ancient Romans.
+Broad beans also called fava beans used to be very popular in the ancient Mediterranean and were a staple in the diet of ancient Romans.
 Nowadays, the broad bean career seems to be over.
-I haven’t seen them being sold in any of major UK’s supermarkets, which probably means people simply don’t consume it anymore.
+I haven’t seen them in any of the major UK’s supermarkets, which is a shame.

-Which is a real shame!
 Broad beans are very rich in proteins, making them valuable vegetables for vegetarians and vegans.
-Apart from that, they are also rich in fiber and folates.
-If that’s not enough, they also are a source of many vitamins and minerals, like vitamin B6, thiamin, niacin, and minerals like copper, iron, manganese, calcium and magnesium.
+They are also rich in fibre and folates, are a source of many vitamins and minerals (vitamin B6, thiamin, niacin, and minerals like copper, iron, manganese, calcium and magnesium).

 Let me take you on a small journey with broad beans: from field to plate.

-It does take a while to get them out, but imagine how rewarding it’ll be, eating beans you handpicked, hand de-shelled and cooked by yourself.
+It does take a while to get them out, but imagine how rewarding it’ll be, eating beans you handpicked, hand de-shelled and cooked!

-In order to do so, boil a big pot of water, adding a pinch of salt to it.
-When the water boils, drop the beans inside, stirring them with a wooden spoon occasionally.
-It may take somewhere between 10-15 minutes for the beans to cook.
+To cook the broad beans, boil a pot of water, adding a pinch of salt to it.
+When the water boils, drop the beans inside, stirring with a wooden spoon.
+It may take somewhere between 7-10 minutes for them to cook.
 The younger the beans are, the shorter it will take.
-You need to taste one of the beans after about 10 minutes.

 If it’s cooked, drain all of them over a strainer.
 To serve, simply melt some butter, pour it over the beans and voila!
-Perfect lunch snack ^^
+Perfect summer snack!